Actions of Fell bundles: Introduction

 Given two Fell bundles $\A=(A_g)_{g\in G}$ and $\B = (B_h)_{h\in H}$ over possibly different groups $G$ and $H$ connected by a homomorphism $\varphi:G\to H$, one would like to know how to produce various types of bounded linear maps between the associated $C^*$-algebras (full or reduced).
 At first one may look for maps that by restriction respect the linear structure of the fibers, i.e., arise from so-called $\A$-$\varphi$-$\B$ bundle maps.
 Recently \cite{BeCo7}, we introduced a notion of positive definiteness for such bundle maps and showed that they induce completely positive maps from $C^*(\A)$ to $C^*(\B)$, and from $C_r^*(\A)$ to $C_r^*(\B)$ whenever $\ker(\varphi)$ is an amenable group.
 When $\A$ is the group bundle over $G$ and $\B$ is the trivial bundle, i.e., $H$ is trivial and the unit fiber $B_e$ is equal to $\Complessi$, this notion reduces to the notion of positive definiteness for a complex function $f$ on $G$.
 As is well-known, this is equivalent to the fact that $f$ is a diagonal coefficient of a unitary representation $u$ of $G$ on some Hilbert space $\mathcal{H}$ over $\Complessi$.
 A natural question is therefore whether there exist some objects playing the role of $u$ and $\mathcal{H}$ in the general context of Fell bundles.
 A good candidate for replacing $\mathcal{H}$ is a so-called (right) Hilbert $\B$-bundle $\X=(X_h)_{h\in H}$ (see Section \ref{Hilb-B}).
 This kind of bundles, which were introduced by Abadie and Ferraro in \cite{AF} and studied further in \cite{ABF1}, may be thought as the natural generalization of the concept of a (right) Hilbert $C^*$-module $X$ to the realm of Fell bundles.
 A (left) action of $\A$ on $\X$ should then be the analog of a (left) action of a $C^*$-algebra on $X$ by adjointable operators.
-This is basically what we propose in the present paper, cf.~Definition \ref{BC-action-def}, which involves only a few natural axioms.
+This is basically what we propose in section \ref{action}, cf.~Definition \ref{BC-action-def}, which involves only a few natural axioms.
 Such an action on $\X$ is called an $(\A, \varphi)$-action as it depends on $\varphi$.
-For the ease of the reader, we first state the definition of what we call a $\B$-action on $\X$ in Section \ref{action-I}, which deals with the case where $\A=\B$ and $\varphi$ is the identity map on $G$.
-There we exhibit several examples of $\B$-actions, such as the trivial and the regular $\B$-actions, which make sense for every Fell bundle $\B$.
-We also discuss a regularization process for $\B$-actions, producing a regularized $\B$-action from any given $\B$-action and how $\B$-actions arise from so-called equivariant representations on Hilbert $C^*$-modules (cf.~\cite{BeCo3, BeCo4, BeCo6}) when $\B$ is the Fell bundle associated to a unital discrete $C^*$-dynamical system.